 VHS Revival recaptures a treasure trove of 80s nostalgia

-It was the winter of 1984, and Richard Donner was embarking on a very different kind of project.
-After shooting to fame with supernatural horror The Omen, the director would quickly land the original Superman movie, proving himself on the grandest scale before forging one of the most successful action movie sagas in the Lethal Weapon series.
-But before tangling with the likes of Hollywood heartthrob Mel Gibson, Donner would try his hand at a Spielbergian adventure featuring a cast of tearaways who would prove something of an eye opener.
+It’s the winter of 1984, and Richard Donner is embarking on a very different kind of project.
+After shooting to fame with supernatural horror The Omen, the director would quickly land the original Superman movie, proving himself on the grandest scale before forging one of the industry’s most successful action movie sagas in the Lethal Weapon series.
+But before tangling with the likes of Hollywood heartthrob Mel Gibson, Donner would try his hand at a Spielbergian adventure featuring a cast of tearaways who would prove something of an eye-opener.
 “It is the most difficult thing I could have gotten into,” he would joke during a behind the scenes featurette.
 “I never anticipated what it was gonna be like.
 Because individually they’re wonderful, they’re nuts, they’re the warmest, craziest little things that have come into my life, but in a composite form you get them all together and it’s mind-blowing.”

 Perhaps an apt description for the sticky metamorphosis of the mogwai, but Donner was of course referring to the brat pack cast of spirited 80s romp The Goonies, yet another in a long line of Spielberg-produced movies to light up the decade.
 This was a veritable who’s who of child actors, kids who could boast the kind of filmography that would make most Hollywood starlets green with envy.
-While some of those are perhaps best remembered for a latter day Renaissance—Sean Astin and Josh Brolin working with Peter Jackson and the Coen Brothers respectively—Corey Feldman was everywhere in the 1980s.
-As well as playing the movie’s loquacious smart arse, Mouth, he would become one of the hottest stars in the industry, starring in a plethora of cult hits, including Rob Reiner‘s critically acclaimed Stephen King adaptation Stand by Me and the Donner-produced The Lost Boys.
+While some of those are perhaps best remembered for a latter day renaissance—Sean Astin and Josh Brolin working with Peter Jackson and the Coen Brothers, respectively, after fading from the limelight—Corey Feldman was everywhere in the 1980s.
+As well as playing the movie’s loquacious smart arse, Mouth, he would become one of the hottest stars in the industry, starring in a plethora of cult hits that included Rob Reiner’s critically acclaimed Stephen King adaptation Stand by Me and the Donner-produced The Lost Boys.
 Even flavour-of-the-month Asian-American actor Jonathan Ke Quan would land a major role in mega bucks Indiana Jones sequel The Temple of Doom before fading into cinematic obscurity.
 His fame may have been short-lived, but how many actors can lay claim to working with both Spielberg and Donner in the space of a year?

 Stef: Data where are you going?